What Is Fine Jewelry Guide to Quality Value and Types

 Modern High-Value Options

-Quality Indicators and Hallmarks for Fine Jewelry
+Indicators and Hallmarks of Fine Jewelry

-Reading Purity Stamps and Certification Standards
+Purity Stamps and Certification Standards

-- Gold: Look for “14K” (58.3% purity) or “18K” (75% purity).
+- Gold: “14K” (58.3% purity) or “18K” (75% purity).

-- Platinum: Usually marked as “PLAT” or “PT950.”
+- Platinum: Typically stamped “PLAT” or “PT950.”

 Craftsmanship: Settings, Finishing, and Construction